can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 ### Macros

-There is lot written about macros and their pros and cons.
+There is a lot written about macros and their pros and cons.
 Main drawback for me is that their usage or, better, usage of nonstandard ones has a huge impact in readability of the code simply because you need to go and understand them first and macros are not the easiest